bluejv7/AAU-Projects/GAM 215/Marble Dungeon/README.md

 19. Added animation controller for handling player animation state
 20. Added sounds triggered by player damage, enemy damage, enemy attack, bullet spawning, and winning the game
+21. Added boss firing patterns
+22. Fixed bug with player taking projectile damage during invincibility frames
+23. Made killing the boss a requirement for reaching the end goal
+24. Made goal walls green to help indicate it is near the goal
+25. Created scripts to handle title menu buttons and to disable instructions/story panels
+26. Created scripts to handle filling out the credits in the win scene

 Author: Jv Chen